-This chapter describes and evaluates the alternatives developed in Chap.
+This section describes and evaluates the alternatives developed in Sect.
 2 for remediating the GWOU.
 Each alternative undergoes a detailed, comparative analysis in which its advantages and disadvantages are evaluated.
 The detailed analysis of each alternative includes the following components:

-- a description of each remedial alternative, - an evaluation that incorporates the first seven of nine CERCLA criteria, and - an objective discussion of the projected environmental consequences of each alternative.
+- a description of each remedial alternative; - an evaluation that incorporates the first seven of nine CERCLA criteria (the remaining two criteria, Community and State Acceptance, are incorporated during the decision document development phase); and - an objective discussion of the projected environmental consequences of each alternative.